aws-amplify/amplify-cli/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] PR description included
 - [ ] `yarn test` passes
 - [ ] Tests are [changed or added](https://github.com/aws-amplify/amplify-cli/blob/master/CONTRIBUTING.md#tests)
-- [ ] Relevant documentation is changed or added
+- [ ] Relevant documentation is changed or added (and PR referenced)

 By submitting this pull request, I confirm that my contribution is made under the terms of the Apache 2.0 license.